TaoussD/EbEEMGARCH/README.md

 ## Methods

-- estim.EBEE : Estimation of the parameters of a MGARCH(1,1) CCC-diagonal or semi-diagonal model equation by equation
+- estimCCC.EBEE : Estimation of the parameters of a MGARCH(1,1) CCC-diagonal or semi-diagonal model equation by equation
-- Mgarch.sim : Simulation of MGARCH(1,1) CCC-diagonal or semi-diagonal
+- GarchCCC.sim : Simulation of MGARCH(1,1) CCC-diagonal or semi-diagonal
 - vech0 : vech0 operator
 - Sqrt : Square root of a symetric semi-definite positive matrix